godotengine/godot-docs/classes/class_world2d.rst

 Description
 -----------

 Class that has everything pertaining to a 2D world.
-A physics space, a visual scenario and a sound space.
+A physics space, a visual scenario, a navigation map and a sound space.
 2D nodes register their resources into the current 2D world.

 Tutorials
 ---------